norato/framework-class-tracker/README.md

 # framework-class-tracker

 A CLI tool to scan your project files and identify which CSS classes from a specific framework (currently Bootstrap) are actually in use.
-Generates a text report of used utility classes to help reduce unused styles and optimize performance.
+It can generate a simple text report or a lint-style output to help you track class usage and optimize your CSS.

 ## ✅ Features

-- Parse files in a given `--src` directory to detect used class names
+- Parse files in a given `--src` directory to detect used class names.
-- Compare used classes against the selected framework (default: Bootstrap)
+- Compare used classes against the selected framework (default: Bootstrap).
-- Supports custom `--frameworkPath` for CSS source
+- Supports custom `--frameworkPath` for CSS source.
-- Outputs a `.txt` report listing all matched classes
+- **Two report types**: a simple `.txt` file or a `lint-style` terminal output.
-- CLI-friendly with clear error messages and output logs
+- CLI-friendly with clear error messages and output logs.

 ## 📦 Installation